 - 175 grams room-temperature water

-- Add in the water at one go and stir to form a dough - the dough may be sticky but it's okay.
-Cover the bowl with clingfilm and set aside to rise for 18 hours at around 25C/77F (so usually I start the night before to make the dough for next day's dinner) or until the dough has more than doubled in size.
+- Add in the water at one go and stir to form a dough – the dough may be sticky but it's okay.
+Cover the bowl with clingfilm and set aside to rise for 12 to 18 hours at room temperature or until the dough has more than doubled in size.

-- The dough can be made ahead: Once the dough has risen, punch it down slightly, wrap the bowl with clingfilm and store in the refrigerator for up to 3 days.
+- Make ahead: Once the dough has risen, punch it down slightly, wrap the bowl with clingfilm and store in the refrigerator for up to 3 days.
 Let it come to room temperature for 1 to 2 hours before shaping the dough.

 - Place a baking sheet in the lowest rack in the oven and preheat the oven (and the baking sheet together) for at least 30 minutes prior to baking.
 Use the pizza function if you have it (top broiler + bottom heating element + fan), but if you don't, just turn the oven to the maximum temperature (mine goes up to 230C/445F) (top and bottom heating element + fan).

-- Shaping by hand: It's best to flour the dough, cover them with a tea towel and let rest for at least 30 minutes so the gluten can relax and it will be easier to stretch out.
-Check out the video on how to shape the dough by hand on SeriousEats here.
+- By hand: Stretch out the dough by hand into a circle.
+Check out the video on how to shape the dough by hand on SeriousEats.
 Once the dough is shaped, place it on a piece of parchment paper.

 - Top with whatever sauce and filling you like!
 Cook any raw meat before topping them onto the pizza.